 Safe experiments are not easy but you can set your own rules, as long as you stand by the results you generate in your own unique fashion.

-WITH THE INFORMATION you have generated, start a process of relaxation.
-There are many ways to relax and the Internet is weighed down with possibilities.
+There are many ways to relax and the Internet, particularly YouTube, is weighed down with examples.
 Here is a simple, and short, beginning I’d offer to you.

-Find a place and a few minutes in which relax.
+Find a place and a few minutes in which to relax.
+Just notice your:

 POSTURE: when you have just noticed what you ‘normally’ do, change your posture to be upright, looking straight ahead with your hands on your knees or upper leg.
 Keep your feet firmly on the floor.